 In my clinical experience, your readiness to quit (on a scale of 1 to 10 how ready are you?), how much you smoke, and your personality are the most important factors in which approach will be easier for you.

 I’ve constructed both my tapering program and my single session program with support from both hypnosis and other factors that dramatically reduce cravings or withdrawals, and the reinforcement through hypnosis is what makes either program more long-term effective, as research continues to show.

 Maybe you already know which method is right for you.
 Or maybe you’d like some help deciding.
-Either way, come in and see me for a free consultation for quitting smoking with hypnosis (or we can do that by phone) so we can get you started on adding years to that life and life to those years!
+Either way, come in and see me for a consultation for quitting smoking with hypnosis (or we can do that by phone) so we can get you started on adding years to that life and life to those years!